Summary: The fortress is a highlight of the Middle-Rhine Valley, but the city offers only a small glimpse into its past.

 Exploring the Mosel Valley

 A land of ruined castles, dark forests and hidden glades, the Mosel Valley is a mysterious corner of Germany.
-Go beyond the river valley itself, and the forests of the Hunsrück and Eifel conceal a wealth of beauty and mystery waiting to be uncovered.
+That may seem odd given that the river itself is one of the largest tourist attractions in the country.
+The Eltz…

 Top Three Destinations in the Middle Rhine